area around old mill barn

 The beautiful village of Gamblesby

-is a truly rural, tucked-away village nestling at the base of the splendid Pennine hills, just 10 miles north east of Penrith and junction 40 of the M6.
+is a truly rural village nestling at the base of the mighty Pennine hills, just 10 miles north east of Penrith and junction 40 of the M6.
 It takes about 30 minutes to drive to the beautiful lake Ullswater and 45 minutes to Keswick.
 For those interested in the world heritage site of Hadrian's Wall (and who wouldn't be?) we are within a pleasant hour's drive of some of the best forts and visitor centres.
 Perhaps less well known, but definitely worth a visit, is the city of Carlisle with its beautiful sandstone cathedral, castle which imprisoned Mary Queen of Scots, and interesting shops and architecture - all this just 40 minutes away.
 A trip to the border Scottish town of Gretna and its Outlet centre is only 50 minutes.

 But there is no need to travel further afield as there is so much to enjoy in our own lovely Eden Valley, so named after the gently winding River Eden which flows from close to North Yorkshire all the way to the Solway Firth.
 Along its banks you will find some memorable walks and some good fly fishing.
 The Eden Valley is largely undiscovered by tourists making your walks and drives more relaxed and shops, tea-shops and visitor attractions more welcoming.